DrakeTheDuelist/MAS-Dreams-and-Nightmares/README.md

+_Note:  Please wait to install until a release package is completed._

 # *Monika After Story:  Dreams and Nightmares*
 *Dreams and Nightmares* is a branching narrative side-story that you can install into your Monika After Story directory.
 Monika will have a random dream, and you can discuss it with her when she wakes up... or comfort her if she had a nightmare.